KuzAlexey/uniswapV3MarketMakingBot/README.md

 Now put a range straddling the fair price.
 Then $P_1 < P_{\text{fair}} < P_2$,
-so $P_{\text{exec}} \approx P_{\text{fair}}$: we sell at fair value and buy at fair value.
-We earn the 0.0375% pool fee and nothing else, while an arbitrageur takes everything else the price move was worth.
+so $P_{\text{exec}} \approx P_{\text{fair}}$: we sell at fair value and buy at fair value, and the 0.0375% pool fee is the entire income.
+That fee does not cover what the position gives up, because the flow reaching it is informed — people trade against us exactly when they expect the price to move on.
+The position ends up holding more of whichever asset is losing.

-**That is the arbitrage opportunity: liquidity sitting at or near the fair price.** Anyone can trade against it at a price they would have got anyway, so the whole gain of the move goes to them.
+**So the gap is not only a shield.** Quoting away from the fair price is what creates the edge in the first place: it guarantees every fill happens at a price better than fair, which is the only thing that can pay for adverse selection.

-### 2. Which positions lose money
+### 2. What a round trip costs

 Being filled is not the problem.
 The problem is being filled *twice*.